lonkaars/wall-e2/robot/readme.md

 ```

 this diagram roughly describes how different parts of the robot software are
-called. most of these modules can talk to each other (e.g. the maze module
+called. most of these modules can talk to each other using functions exposed by
-sending an error code to the error handling module, which then forwards it to
+the modules themselves (e.g. the maze module sending an error code to the error
+handling module, which then both handles the error and forwards it to pc
-pc communication). here's a quick run-down of all modules and what they're
+communication for logging purposes). here's a quick run-down of all modules and
-supposed to do:
+what they're supposed to do:

 |module          |internal name|purpose|
 |----------------|-------------|-|